 That sounds about right for central London.
 It gets more affordable if you go elsewhere in Greater London.
 By the time I moved, I was able to find a two-bedroom flat for under £1,300, and it costs around £150 for council tax, £80 for utilities, £30 for Internet, and £25 for mobile.
 But prices in the UK have risen significantly in recent years.
 According to Numbeo, people pay around £275 for utilities in London now.

-A note regarding the cost of living in London
+The cost of living in London

 The cost of living in London greatly reflects why the city has higher wages.
 Being the capital of England, London's properties often have a higher price tag, regardless of whether they are being rented or bought.
 That being said, the cost of living will vary depending on the area or borough you choose.